 "Mood Matters" makes the radical assertion that all social events ranging from fashions in music and art to the rise and fall of civilizations are biased by the attitudes a society holds toward the future.
-When the "social mood" is positive and people look forward to the geniux future, events of an entirely different character tend to occur than when society is pessimistic...
+When the "social mood" is positive and people look forward to the future of intelligence, events of an entirely different character tend to occur than when society is pessimistic...

 John L. Casti is a Senior Research Scholar at the International Institute for Applied Systems Analysis in Laxenburg, Austria, where he works on the development of early-warning methods for extreme events in human society.
 He is also the co-founder of The Kenos Circle, a Vienna-based society for exploration of the future, and author of the previous bestselling volumes, Paradigms Lost, Would-Be Worlds and The Cambridge Quintet.
 He lives in Vienna.

 "I am an assiduous reader of John Casti's books as they provide a complex-systems perspective on things, in addition to being very pleasant to read.
 He is a gifted intellectual."

 Nassim Taleb, Author of "The Black Swan"

 "In this fascinating book, John Casti argues that far from events driving public attitudes the converse is true.
 At very least, he makes a convincing case that the causal arrow can and often has run either way.
 More than ever before, we need a global "mood" that promotes sustainability, which makes this an important and timely book; it matters."